Kroning/mytheresa/README.md

 SKU can be used as unique primary key - but I am not sure if it's unique right now and will be in future (for example 2 products with 1 SKU but different currency).<br>
 Index is by category and price.

 I have used "migrate" library for simplicity.
-Usually I use liquibase for migrations, but for MySQL, had no time to switch to PostgreSQL.
+Usually I use liquibase for migrations but for MySQL.
+Had no time to switch to PostgreSQL.

 I used sqlx for DB managment.
-It also a good idea to use something like Masterminds/squirrel for SQL quieres managment (GetProducts method is a good example. squirell will allow not to use ifs for different number of arguments.)
+It is also a good idea to use something like Masterminds/squirrel for SQL quieres managment (GetProducts method is a good example. squirell will allow not to use ifs for different number of arguments.)

 TODO:<br>
 Tests<br>